 Cardboard

 Cardboard can be separated from general waste and disposed off in designated collection points within the Transfer Station for free.
+Processed onsite and baled into approximately 500kg cubes.
+These are transported interstate to recycling facilities where they are repurposed into new products.

 Chemical containers